pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 `
 ```

-- filterExpression
-  - Type: String
-  - PSV2 feature to subscribe with a custom filter expression.
+- filterExpression (String): PSV2 feature to subscribe with a custom filter expression.

 ### Sample code